rocketlabdelta/info-central/recovery.md

 ## Parachute Deployment Bag

-{% figure /images/recovery_deploymentbag.jpg|Typical deployment bag arrangement %}
+{% media /images/recovery_deploymentbag.jpg|Typical deployment bag arrangement %}

 A deployment bag is literally a bag into which a parachute is packed.
 A bag can have one or more purposes, depending upon how the recovery system works.